Introduction | laravel-data | Spatie

 That's why it is possible to validate the data before creating the data object.
 You can validate requests but also arrays and other structures.

 The package will try to automatically infer validation rules from the data object, so you don't have to write them yourself.
-For example, a ?string
+For example, a `?string` property will automatically have the `nullable` and `string` rules.

 Validation is probably one of the coolest features of this package, but it is also the most complex one.
 We'll try to make it as straightforward as possible to validate data, but in the end, the Laravel validator was not written to be used in this way.
 So there are some limitations and quirks you should be aware of.